rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 *fig 1.
 Coffeemaker as a Header Interface*

 This interface defines all public methods of a coffeemaker, a typical Header Interface.
-I was used to applying Interfaces this way, for instance to adhere to the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/), a common example being a [Repository](https://martinfowler.com/eaaCatalog/repository.html) or [Data Access Object](https://www.oracle.com/java/technologies/data-access-object.html).
+I was used to applying interfaces this way, for instance to adhere to the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/), a common example being a [Repository](https://martinfowler.com/eaaCatalog/repository.html) or [Data Access Object](https://www.oracle.com/java/technologies/data-access-object.html).

-Recently though, I have learned about using Interfaces to define (and abstract) roles in systems, with the so-called *Role Interface*.
+Recently though, I have learned about using interfaces to define (and abstract) roles in systems, with the so-called *Role Interface*.

 ## A different view: Role Interface 🧑‍🎤